What is cognitive therapy?

 I offer cognitive therapy at my private practice in Highgate, North London and via Skype – but what exactly is it and how does it differ from other approaches?
 Having trained in different schools of counselling and psychotherapy (including humanistic, integrative and cognitive therapies), in my work with clients I draw from the best of each.
 All the major schools of thought are full of wisdom and have a great deal to offer but – for the vast majority of psychological problems, including stress, anxiety, depression, problems with anger, assertiveness and low self-esteem – it seems clear from all the evidence that cognitive therapy is the most effective approach.

 Having helped many people with their problems, I also know from personal experience that cognitive therapy is an excellent way to help people feel better as quickly as possible.
 And when you're unhappy or unwell, that's clearly very important.
 Cognitive therapy works well as both a short-term approach - typically 10 to 20 sessions - and longer-term work of a year or more for deeper-rooted problems.
-If you would like to find out more about me and the way I work visit the FAQ page; if you would like to arrange a session call me on 07766 704210, email email@example.com or use the Contact form to get in touch.
+If you would like to find out more about me and the way I work visit the FAQ page; if you would like to arrange a session please contact my assistant, Dawn Cope, on 0208 318 5735, email email@example.com or use the contact form to get in touch..

 How cognitive therapy works